facebookresearch/demucs/README.md

 ## Calling from another Python program

-The main function provides a `opt` parameter as a simple API.
+The main function provides an `opt` parameter as a simple API.
 You can just pass the parsed command line as this parameter:
 ```python
 # Assume that your command is `demucs --mp3 --two-stems vocals -n mdx_extra "track with space.mp3"`
 # The following codes are same as the command above: